|History of the Campuses and Buildings of the University of Rochester|

 of the President of the University of Rochester, June 1, 1920.

 Pages 12-14: About four months ago it was brought to my attention that competent judges of the needs of medical education in the United States were of the opinion that our city offers a very desirable location for a medical school of the highest order.
 This idea caused me great surprise.
-It was not the first time that the possibility of a medical school connected with the University had been suggested to me. reply had always been: Medical education is the costliest form of professional training, and The University of Rochester is not interested in undertaking such work without resources sufficient to make that work unquestionably of the first class.
+It was not the first time that the possibility of a medical school connected with the University had been suggested to me.
+But my reply had always been: Medical education is the costliest form of professional training, and The University of Rochester is not interested in undertaking such work without resources sufficient to make that work unquestionably of the first class.
 I had no idea that Rochester could command adequate resources.
 Furthermore, I had the opinion that the trouble with medical education in this country was not that it had too few medical schools, but too many.

 This opinion was derived from a remarkable study of medical education in the United States and Canada made by Dr. Abraham Flexner, and published in 1910.
 On consulting him about the proposal I found him to be of the opinion that there is ample room for another medical school of the highest order and that Rochester presents in many ways an ideal location for such a school; and in the further development of the project he has given invaluable counsel and encouragement.
 The value of such counsel and encouragement can be best appreciated by those who know the unique position he has attained as one of the best informed men on the present condition and needs of medical education throughout the world.